heades/blog/_posts/2016-11-19-Coalgebras-Comonads-Distributive-Laws.md

-used to to create various adjoint models of linear logic, but here we show that when we have two comonads on a category with a distributive law, then those comonads in addition to their composition can be decomposed into a composition of adjunctions between their algebras.
+used to to create various adjoint models of linear logic, but here we show that when we have two comonads on a category with a distributive law, then those comonads in addition to their composition can be decomposed into a composition of adjunctions between their coalgebras.

 Suppose $$(k,\varepsilon,\delta)$$ is a comonad on a category
 $$\cat{L}$$.
 Then it is well known that it can be decomposed into the